tablesandwaves/tablesandwaves.github.io/docs/monome-electron-live/index.md

 Embracing rather than fighting the framework, and with Live here being the framework or platform, means that all the other kind of functionality that a DAW provides that we take for granted, such as effects or return tracks, is already implemented.

+Additionally, this means that the way in which Live is already an abstraction is maintained.
+By using Live's own MIDI clips, this Electron app does not force you to use either software or hardware instruments.
+Data is written at the clip slot level and working with Live's device model is left alone.

 ### 2. Create a Foundation for Creative Coding

 Given the embrace-the-tools-that-exist nature of #1, this means that the Electron app can hone in on creative programming tasks.
 In my particular case, this tutorial aims to highlight a path through the annoying side of application development: all that stupid digital plumbing involved in wiring different components together through code.